TayyabAliCodes/Tic-Tac-Toe/README.md

 Features:

-Interactive Gameplay: Users can play Tic Tac Toe against each other in real time.
+Users can play Tic Tac Toe against each other in real time.

-Responsive Design: The game is designed to work seamlessly on both desktop and mobile devices.
+The game is designed to work seamlessly on both desktop and mobile devices.

-Simple User Interface: Intuitive layout for easy navigation and game play.
+Intuitive layout for easy navigation and game play.